cyberark/White-Phoenix/README.md

     'pptx', 'pptm', 'ptox', 'potm', 'ppsx', 'ppsm', 'odp' 'zip'

-**Disclaimer: White Phoenix is not a magic cure for ransomware.
-Most files are not going to be recoverable unfortunately.
-The larger the file the better the odds White Phoenix can recover some data.**
+**Disclaimer: Not all files that were encrypted with intermittent encryption will have data that can be recovered.
+In general, the larger the file the more likely it is that there will be data that can be recovered.**

 ### Output files